gofullstack/capistrano-chef/README.md

 A Chef server is expected to be available and [Knife](http://wiki.opscode.com/display/chef/Knife) is used to configure the extension, looking for knife.rb the keys needed in .chef in the current directory or one its parent directories.

 If you're using [Opscode Hosted Chef](http://www.opscode.com/hosted-chef/) these files will be provided for you.
 If not, the configuration can be generated with `knife configure -i`.
 See the [Chef Documentation](http://wiki.opscode.com/display/chef/Chef+Repository#ChefRepository-Configuration) for more details.

+## Requirements

+Tested with Ruby Enterprise Edition 1.8.7, Ruby 1.9.2 and 1.9.3.
+Should work with Capistrano 2 or greater.

 ## License